deemoprobe/hugo-papermod2/static/README_EN.md

 ## 1. Git clone pull code

 ① Use `git clone` to pull the code to the desktop.
-At this time, the sulv Hugo papermod directory will be generated on the desktop
+At this time, the hugo-papermod2 directory will be generated on the desktop

-② Enter the sulv Hugo papermod directory and enter `git submodule update --init` to pull the submodule under themes / Hugo papermod / and put the official theme inside
+② Enter the hugo-papermod2 directory and enter `git submodule update --init` to pull the submodule under themes / Hugo papermod / and put the official theme inside

 ## 2. Startup interface

-③ Return the directory to sulv Hugo papermod, enter `hugo server -d` in the terminal, and enter: localhost:1313 in the browser to see the ready-made blog template.
+③ Return the directory to hugo-papermod2, enter `hugo server -d` in the terminal, and enter: localhost:1313 in the browser to see the ready-made blog template.

 ## 3. Modify information